|

 The guidelines for the Windows 7 Client Software Logo Program require that unhandled exceptions must not be caught by the application:

-Vendors must not hide unhandled exceptions from Windows error reporting (WER).
+Microsoft: Vendors must not hide unhandled exceptions from Windows error reporting (WER).
 ISVs must sign up to receive their crash data from WER.

 You can do this by signing applications at Winqual.
 ISVs must map their applications carrying the Windows 7 logo to their company at this site and maintain these mappings while the product is supported.